hemmer/Befaco/docs/MIDIThingV2.md

 ## Setup

 To use, first ensure the MIDI Thing v2 is plugged into your computer, and visible as a MIDI device.
 Then select it, either from the top of the module, or the right click context menu.
-Then click "SYNC" - this puts the MIDI Thing into a preset designed to work with VCV Rack, and syncronises settings/voltage ranges etc.
+Then click "SYNC" - this puts the MIDI Thing into a preset designed to work with VCV Rack, and syncronises settings/voltage ranges etc. Note that for now, sync is one-way (VCV to hardware).

 ![MIDI Thing Config](img/MidiThingV2.png "MIDI Thing v2 Setup")